flores-o/ChessGame/README.md

 # ChessGame
 A multiplayer chess game based on client-server arhitecture.
-This was a 4 people team project.
+This was a 4 people team project for the course "Software Development Methods".